Ushini/ushini.github.io/_posts/2020-6-8-Week1-Kaggle-RON.md

 ## Activity E (25 min)

-I have provided two sketches which contain some pre-written code; sketch1.js and sketch2.js.
-Your task is to select one of these sketches and make your modifications to it.
-You can make as many variations to the sketch as you'd like.
+You have been provided some code in your editor.
+Your task is to make as many variations to the sketch as you'd like.
 You should aim to make at least one variation of the sketch which has been provided.
+You should aim to make your visuals _"expressive"_ using colour, animation, interaction and/or any other technique.
+"Expressive" means to make someone feel an emotion.

 - Your modifications can be as "big" or "small" as you'd like.
 - You are free to make any changes you'd like to the code.
 - If you finish making your variations before the 25 minutes have ended, that's all good.
-You can take another break
+You can take another break :)